G1ll0u/Millenaire-fixes/README.md

 This is not a new custom culture, it modifies existing ones.
 I will maybe support modded ones but the priority is on norman culture for the moment

 # Introduction
-Sooooo I discovered a lot of things about how Millénaire cultures customization works and found that we can make this mod even more interesting.
+I discovered a lot of things about how Millénaire cultures customization works and found that we can make this mod even more interesting.

 What I do here will eventually get documented in https://github.com/G1ll0u/Millenaire-documentation https://github.com/G1ll0u/Millenaire-fixes/wiki/